here simplified description of 2 tables:

 the

-clause shorthand allows take advantage of specific situation both sides of join use same name joining column(s). takes comma-separated list of shared column names , forms join condition includes equality comparison each one. example, joiningt1
+usingclause shorthand allows take advantage of specific situation both sides of join use same name joining column(s). takes comma-separated list of shared column names , forms join condition includes equality comparison each one. example, joiningt1,t2using (a, b)produces join conditionon *t1*.a = *t2*.a , *t1*.b = *t2*.b.furthermore, output of

-suppresses redundant columns: there no need print both of matched columns, since must have equal values. whilejoin on
+join usingsuppresses redundant columns: there no need print both of matched columns, since must have equal values. whilejoin onproduces columnst1followed columnst2,join usingproduces 1 output column each of listed column pairs (in listed order), followed remaining columnst1, followed remaining columnst2.

 Comments